carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 ## When we have thousands of tweets: we need analysis tools

-- -
-Jupyter has its own built-in viewer that works great for csvs.
-(INSERT PICTURE AND NAVIGATE TO JUPYTER) -

-Maybe insert a challenge right here where we can ask them to find something with in the data: text, number of retweets, username,...

-If you're finding it hard to process the information in these JSON files, don't worry!
-That's why we have our jsonl > csv > dataframe pipeline.

-Should we add another challenge here to have them look for the emojis section?
-Or another portion of the csv to make sure they know how to navigate?
-- -

 Back in Episode 1, we mentioned something referred to as 'utilities'.
 Now, we'll take a closer look at what those utilities are, how you use them, and why they are important to